 Insert the USB drive into a front USB port that supports the ability to format, save, and view video footage (see Interior Electronics on page 9).
 Then, touch Controls > Safety > Format USB Drive.
-This automatically formats the USB drive as exFAT and creates folders for TeslaCam and TeslaTrackMode (if equipped).
+This automatically formats the USB drive as exFAT and creates folders for TeslaCam.
 The USB drive is now ready to record and save video footage.